Taiko2k/Tauon/docs/guide.md

 -----------------------------

 You made it to the end! congrats.
 I hope that all made sense and you enjoy using Tauon Music Box.
-But whatever player you choose to use, have fun listening!
+Have fun listening!